 A small BESIX innovation with massive impact

-At the Leopold II Tunnel in Brussels, tens of thousands of vehicles are passing through each day.
+At the Annie Cordy Tunnel (formerly known as the Leopold II Tunnel) in Brussels, tens of thousands of vehicles are passing through each day.
 Motorists from all over Belgium and beyond are using the major traffic axis to make their way to and from the European capital.

 Thirty years after its initial opening, an in-depth renovation of the tunnel is needed.
 Structural repairs, wiring, waterproofing, asbestos removal and a new road deck are the challenges to be tackled.
 In 2018, Brussels Mobility enlisted the help of CIRCUL 2020, a consortium made up of BESIX, Jan De Nul Group and Engie-Fabricom, to successfully execute the job.